These Easy Mini Chicken Pot Pies are a lighter version of your fave comfort food in individual serving sizes! They're freezer-friendly, too.

 - Chicken broth – vegetable broth is the best substitute here.

-- Cooked chicken breasts – leftover chicken or shredded rotisserie chicken would work, or you can leave out the chicken entirely for a vegetarian option.
+- Cooked chicken breasts – leave out the chicken for a vegetarian option.

-- Peas – swap out for another small veggie of your choice like corn.
+- Peas – use another small veggie like corn.

-- Puff pastry – use pre-made puff pastry or make your own from scratch.
-Mini pie shells would also be good!
+- Puff pastry – mini pie crust shells would also be good here.

 How to make mini chicken pot pies